isacvale/weather-calendar/README.md

 Weather calendar was crated during a 5-day coding challenge.
 It uses [Create React App](https://github.com/facebook/create-react-app).

+## The Challenge
+The challenge asked for the front-end for a calendar that allowed users to add and edit notes.
+It specifically asked for no back-end.

+### Bugs fixed after challenge was submitted
+- [+] ALL - Days in January aren't displayed at all in mobile devices.
+- [+] ALL - Calendar opens on September 2020 instead of the current year.

 ## How to run this program
 This app is hosted online at [weather-calendar.netlify.app](https://weather-calendar.netlify.app), but you can run it locally with the following commands.